Ted Hsu: Post-Parliament

-Return to politics
+Return to politics and Ontario Liberal leadership campaign

 In 2020, Hsu announced his campaign to represent Kingston and the Islands as the Ontario Liberal Party candidate in the upcoming provincial election.
 He won the bid over previous MPP Sophie Kiwala, who lost in the 2018 Ontario election, in November 2020.

 When asked about his motivations for re-entering politics, Hsu said, "As my kids and their young friends have grown up and become aware of their world, they tell me how worried they are."
 He went on to say, "I want to offer voters someone who has a proven record representing constituents, and also has experience working with scientists, climate researchers, economists, engineers and entrepreneurs."
 He was elected in the 2022 Ontario general election.

-He currently holds the Ontario Liberal Party critic roles for the Ministry of Energy, Ministry of Natural Resources and Forestry, Ministry of Mines, and the Ministry of Citizenship and Multiculturalism.
+He has held the Ontario Liberal Party critic roles for the Ministry of Energy, Ministry of Natural Resources and Forestry, Ministry of Mines, and the Ministry of Citizenship and Multiculturalism.
+As of February 28, 2024, he serves as the Liberal Party critic for Energy and Natural Resources as well as the critic for Agricultural and Rural Issues.

+Hsu was a candidate in the 2023 Ontario Liberal Party leadership election but was eliminated on the first ballot when he placed fourth with 10% of the vote behind Mississauga mayor Bonnie Crombie, who would win on the third ballot, runner-up Nathaniel Erskine-Smith, and third-place finisher Yasir Naqvi.